Land Surveying II GEOG5023

-The Set Exercise (class test) and Set Exercise and Report (traverse) cannot be reassessed.
+Set Exercise and Report (traverse) cannot be reassessed.

 To equip students with the necessary theoretical knowledge and practical skills to allow the successful planning, execution, analysis and reporting of surveying tasks.
 Aligned to guidance from professional surveying bodies this course intends to introduce and develop fundamental, high-quality surveying practices.
 The course will;

 â Introduce the fundamental concepts of land surveying;